ratmach/unittesting/README.md

 pipenv install
 ```

 ##Submitting Work:
-- checkout a new branch (format `name.surname-dev`)
+- checkout a new branch (format `name.surname`)
+- add your name and surname here (NAME SURNAME)
+- commit, push
-- for each section checkout a new branch (format `name.surname-dev-part_number`)
+- for each section checkout a new branch (format `name.surname-l<number>`)
-- to submit the work open up a pull request to `name.surname-dev` branch
+- to submit the work open up a pull request to `name.surname` branch
 - !!! important please use `L<number> lesson name` in PR title for automated tests to run!!!

 ##Concepts Covered:
 - basic unit testing
-- iterator mocking
-- testing lifecycle
-- cleanups
 - mocking
 - object mocking
+- testing lifecycle / cleanups
 - mocking third party libraries
+- iterator mocking
+- terminating randomness
+- terminating date-time
+- altering time complexity to be static
+- REST api testing
 - database testing

 ##Libraries Used: